Skip to content

 Before you can go onward with installing Kubernetes, there's a few you need to complete on the existing node.

 You're going to use the machine you setup in labs 1 and 2 as the Control Plane node, meaning it runs all the cluster components.
-Later on, you'll be adding a second node to act as a worker node.
+Later on, you'll be adding a two more VMs to act as worker nodes.

 In the previous labs you setup containerd in a kind-of tied down form.
 You'll now need it to work with Kubernetes, so there's a few things to change.